Neolot/docker-wp/README.md

-# Local WordPress Development in Docker on Ubuntu
+# Local WordPress Development in Docker on Debian/Ubuntu Linux

 A setup for installing WordPress in Docker on Ubuntu for local development.
 Runs on Apache, PHP 8.4, MySQL 8, XDebug, WordPress, and WP-CLI.